HMPNK/HANNO/README.md

 awk 'BEGIN{OFS="\t";FS="\t"} {if($26!="-" || $39!="-" || ($21>60 || $17>300)){print}}' HANNO-V2/BESTMODELS-FINAL.bedDB > HANNO-V2/BESTMODELS-FINAL-with-DB-hits.bedDB

 ```
+### IMPROVING ANNOTATION OF TANDEM DUPLICATED GENES
+Since version 0.6 HANNO tries to improve annotations of gene clusters and tandem gene duplications by identifying transcript models that fuse tandem duplicated genes.
+These models are removed, but stored in the file "tandemdup-issues.bedDB".

 ### BENCHMARKING HANNO BY TEST-RUNS ON VERTEBRATE GENOMES